Shyamalp16/CloudGaming/README.md

 ### 2. Signaling Server (`/Server`)

 This is a lightweight but essential component for establishing the P2P connection.
+The server is designed to be stateless, allowing multiple instances to run behind a load balancer for high availability and scalability.

 **Key Components:**
 *   **`PureSignalingServer.js`**: A simple implementation that allows two peers (one Host, one Client) to find each other and exchange the necessary information to connect.
-*   **`ScalableSignalingServer.js`**: (Presumed) A more advanced implementation for handling multiple rooms and concurrent sessions.
+*   **`ScalableSignalingServer.js`**: A more advanced, stateless implementation that uses **Redis** to store all room and session state.
+It uses a single, pattern-based Redis subscription (`psubscribe`) to efficiently handle messaging for all rooms, eliminating the need for per-client subscriptions and allowing for seamless scaling.
 *   **Logic**: The server listens for WebSocket connections.
-When it receives a message from one peer (e.g., an "offer" from the Client), it forwards it to the other peer.
-This relaying of session descriptions and ICE candidates is its only job.
+When a client connects, it is added to a room in Redis.
+When it sends a message, the message is published to the room's Redis channel.
+All server instances subscribed to the channel pattern will receive the message and forward it to the appropriate clients connected to their instance.

 ### 3. Client (`/Client`)